 of the length of time the funds withdrawn have remained in the account.

-Headquartered in Salt Lake City, University Federal Credit Union offers membership to individuals who live, work, worship, attend school, or volunteer in Salt Lake County, Utah.
+Headquartered in Salt Lake City, University Federal Credit Union’s field of membership (FOM) is residency based, with individuals who live, work, worship, attend school, or volunteer in Salt Lake County, Utah, eligible to join.

-In addition, immediate family members of current University FCU members qualify for membership.
+Immediate family members of current University FCU members or membership-eligible individuals also qualify for membership.
 "Immediate family member" in this instance is defined as "spouse, child, sibling, parent, grandparent, or grandchild.
 This includes stepparents, stepchildren, stepsiblings, and adoptive relationships."

 Credit Union Overview

-University Federal Credit Union (NCUA Charter # 24710) has an overall health grade of "A+" at DepositAccounts.com, with a Texas ratio of 2.64% (excellent) based on September 30, 2016 data.
-In the past year, University FCU has increased its total non-brokered deposits by $80.59 million, an excellent annual growth rate of 12.03%.
-Please refer to our financial overview of University Federal Credit Union for more details.
+University Federal Credit Union has an overall health grade of "A" at DepositAccounts.com, with a Texas Ratio of 5.57% (excellent) based on December 31, 2018 data.
+In the past year, University FCU has increased its total non-brokered deposits by $68.16 million, an excellent annual growth rate of 8.03%.
+Please refer to our financial overview of University Federal Credit Union (NCUA Charter # 24710) for more details.

 University Federal Credit Union was established in July 1956 by a small group of professors at the University of Utah.
-The original field of membership covered all University of Utah employees, but was later expanded to include the University’s alumni and students.
+The original FOM covered all University of Utah employees, but was later expanded to include the University’s alumni and students.
 In 2004, the charter was changed to a community charter.
-Today, University FCU is the fifth largest credit union in Utah, with more than 89,200 members and assets in excess of $853 million.
+Today, University FCU is the fifth largest credit union in Utah, with more than 96,00 members and assets in excess of $1 billion.

-When compared to the 221 similar length of term CDs tracked by DepositAccounts.com that available to residents of the Salt Lake City metro area, University Federal Credit Union's 60-month Certificate currently ranks second.
+When compared to 221 similar length-of-term CDs tracked by DepositAccounts.com that require a similar minimum deposit and are available within the FOM, University Federal Credit Union's 60-month Certificate APY currently ranks third.